 Wild berries are some of the best fruits you can find in the forest.
 You'll love the taste of raspberries, blackberries, blueberries, and strawberries.
 They're full of vitamins and antioxidants too.
 Foraging for these fruits is fun and good for your health.

-It's key to know spot these berries when you're out foraging.
+It's key to know how to spot these berries when you're out foraging.
 Here's a quick guide to some common ones:

 Knowing when and where to find these berries makes foraging better.
 Each berry has its own season, so timing is everything.
 This shows how important it is to know your natural world.
 Always forage in a way that helps the forest to keep these fruits around for us to enjoy.